 So, what should you do about getting your music mastered?

 First of all it's worth thinking about what you intend to do with it.
 If it's just a rough demo to share with your mates and your family and you haven't got any budget left, let the demo studio that recorded and mixed it for you whack on a limiter to crank up the volume.
 If the studio who mixed it says they can master it too, ask what room it will be mastered in.
 And the name of the mastering engineer who will do it.
 If it's the same person in the same room, unless they are a grammy award winning engineer, if you want to achieve better quality, politely decline and tell them you will go elsewhere.

 In choosing where you will have the record mastered, if it isn't obvious who they have worked with, ask to hear a range of their previous work.
-We work with a range of mastering engineers based across the globe, including our in-house mastering engineer Zac Zikis who works in his specialised mastering room here at Circle Studios, to Mandy Parnell of Black Saloon Studios in London and Steve Baughman of Next Level Mastering in LA.
+We work with a range of mastering engineers based across the globe, including our in-house mastering engineer Zac Zikis who has the only specialised mastering room in the Midlands: Zikis Mastering; to Mandy Parnell of Black Saloon Studios in London; and Steve Baughman of Next Level Mastering in LA.
 Just as we do, you should choose the engineer and studio according to the job you have at hand and what you want to achieve.
 Mastering is a specialised job and requires a specialist studio, engineers and equipment.
 If you want a recommendation on who the right mastering engineer for your song is, don't hesitate to ask us at Circle Recording Studios in Birmingham.